iamnoah/writeCapture/README.md

 # NEW! - Control JS Support #

 The built in `document.write` support in [Control JS](http://stevesouders.com/controljs/) is not great.
-It adds extra `span` tags and is not nearly as robust as a full library like `writeCapture`.
+It adds extra `span` tags and is not nearly as robust as a full library like writeCapture.
 That's why writeCapture provides a [plugin](/iamnoah/writeCapture/blob/master/cjs.writeCapture.js) to replace Control JS's `document.write` support with writeCapture.js.

-For usage, see the [wiki](/iamnoah/writeCatpture/wiki/ControlJS).
+For usage, see the [wiki](/iamnoah/writeCapture/wiki/ControlJS).

 # extsrc Support #